SpeedyWeather/SpeedyWeather.jl/docs/src/output.md

 but have always as many longitude points as they are at most around the equator.
 These grids are not tested in the dynamical core (but you may use them experimentally) and mostly designed for output purposes.

+## Example 3: Adding or removing variables from `NetCDFOutput`

+(coming soon...)

-## Example 3: Changing the output path or identification
+## Example 4: Changing the output path or identification

 That's easy by passing on `path="/my/favourite/path/"` and the folder `run_*` with `*` the identification of the run (that's the `id` keyword, which can be manually set but is also automatically determined as a